gfannes/proast/app/readme.md

 * allow creation of project documentation as a `.pdf` file
 * allow easy reordering of sprints by changing the rang index of a sprint and regenerate the rang indices with a stride of 10

-## TODO
+## Features

+* Use a different color per Item Type
+* Support for moving an item in
 * Support for filtering what is shown
   * Make sure that navigation still works correctly
 * Support for changing from embedded to non-embedded: maybe with renaming it?

-* Find a way to store a requirement without a priority after one with a prio in a markdown file
 * Check if it is a good idea to have both File and Directory: this gives problems with changing Item Type

 * Split state in {Describing, Designing, Implementing} and {Waiting, WIP, Blocked, Done}